whoisdsmith/VAULTSIDIAN/HOME-MTHRFCKR/NOTES/misc/download-and-analyse-your-facebook-messenger-data.md

 Facebook will create a zip file on their server and notify you when the file is ready to download.
 It took me around one day to get the zip file.

-## Pre-process your Facebook Message Data
+## Pre-process Your Facebook Message Data

 Before working on any analysis, the first thing that we have to do is pre-process the data.
 These are the folder inside the message data after we unzip the downloaded file.